TheEvilDev/hapi-alexa/README.md

 ## Implementing speechlet
 You need to implement a javascript object to represent your speechlet.
 This object should respond with a json object as per the SDK documentation.

-The service will automatically map intents to functions on your speechlet, the only required function is a launch function that will initialize your app.
+The service will automatically map intents to functions on your speechlet.
+You will also need to add a setup and tearDown function to handle launch and exit requests respectively.

 Example "Hello World" speechlet: